wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-enable/includes/roll-out.md

 ### Limited deployment

 Each supported service that you deploy provides a rich set of raw signals and correlated information.
-While limited deployment doesn’t cause Microsoft 365 Defender functionality to turn off, its ability to provide comprehensive visibility across your endpoints, apps, data, and identities are affected.
-At the same time, any remediation capabilities only apply to entities that can be managed by the services you’ve deployed.
+While limited deployment doesn't cause Microsoft 365 Defender functionality to turn off, its ability to provide comprehensive visibility across your endpoints, apps, data, and identities are affected.
+At the same time, any remediation capabilities only apply to entities that can be managed by the services you've deployed.

 ### Preferred Deployment Sequence

 Regardless of which deployment path you choose and which services your organization chooses to roll out, there is a preferred order you should configure them.
-This list assumes a full deployment, so you’ll need to adapt it to meet the services you need.
+This list assumes a full deployment, so you'll need to adapt it to meet the services you need.

 1. Microsoft Defender for Office 365
 1. Microsoft Defender for Identity